-Your Maker didn’t give you the gift so you can keep it in a glass box in your bedroom.
-If you aren’t using it as you should, it’s not your Maker’s fault.
+Your Maker didn’t give you the gift so you can hide it inside a glass box in your bedroom.
+It was given to you to use it.
+And if you aren’t using it and now are jobless, don’t blame it on your Maker.
+It’s not His fault.
 It’s yours.
-You have chosen to suffocate it with your unbelief, to kill it and send it back to the Maker unused.
-Such a disgrace.
+Because you have chosen to suffocate it with your unbelief.
+To kill it and send it back to the Maker unused.

-Yes you didn’t ask for it.
+Yes you didn’t ask for that inborn gift.
 And yes you don’t deserve it.
 But you are guilty of not using it.

-You see, gifts cannot exist in void, they need a body.
-But again they cannot stay alive without belief.
+You see, gifts can’t exist in void, they need a body.
+Again they can’t stay alive without belief.
 The gift of courage had to live in David’s system.
 The gift of plucking the harp had to find its way through his heart to his fingers.
 He didn’t ask for the gifts; they existed in his genes before he knew them or what to do with them.
 So on discovering them from within, he believed in them, had faith in his Giver and exploited them in service of fellow mankind.
 For this, David became rich!

 So, don’t doubt your inborn gift.
-Don’t treat it like a second class citizen in your body.
+Don’t treat it like a second class citizen in your body or the child or a lesser god.
 And never refer to it as ‘just a hobby’.
 It is your life’s purpose.

 Preparing Your Inborn Gift For Service